smarticoai/public-api/docs/native/PROTOCOL.md

 Avatar selection (`setAvatar`) is documented under [User](#setavatar).
 The methods below read the avatar catalog and the user's AI-customized avatars.

+> **Note:** Generating a new AI-customized variant (`avatarsCustomize` in the JS SDK) is a separate **HTTP POST** to the avatar server, not part of this WebSocket protocol.
+It returns a CDN URL that you then activate via `setAvatar`.
+Native clients must call that HTTP endpoint directly; it is out of scope for this spec.

 ### getAvatarsList

 Get the avatar catalog available to the current user.